Indigenous Cultural Safety, Cultural Humility and Anti-Racism

 (Read the Full Report)

-Self-Education for Health Professionals
+AVAILABLE LEARNING ACTIVITIES for Health Professionals

 As stewards of public health and safety in Canada, we have a responsibility to recognize and address the power imbalances inherent in our health care system, and work to ensure that the environments in which we practice are free of racism and discrimination, and that Indigenous people feel safe when receiving care.